IvanKusturic/stores-rest-api/README.md

 ## Implementation

-This project is implemented using Flask, and is REST API for a store`.
+This project is implemented using Flask, and is REST API for a store.